A-Z of life insurance: 50 terms explained and simplified

 23. Level-term life insurance

-This is the most simple and straightforward type of life insurance; it pays out the same amount of money, no matter whether you’re near the start or end of the policy.
+This is the most simple and straightforward type of life insurance; it should pay out the same amount of money if you die while insured, no matter whether you’re near the start or end of the policy.
 The premiums are guaranteed and will not change over the course of the coverage.

 24. Living benefits rider

 An optional add-on that you can apply to any life insurance policy.
 It allows the policy owner to apply for benefits while they’re still alive, including advanced payments.
 Those eligible for these types of benefits include policy owners who are terminally ill and require long-term care.

 A health screening which you are required to take part in when you apply for life insurance is known as a medical examination.
 It usually involves blood tests, urine samples, and answering health-related questions.
 The purpose of a medical examination is to assess the state of your health, i.e., whether you smoke or have an underlying medical condition.
 You won’t be required to undertake a medical examination if you apply for guaranteed life insurance.